 You can qualify to be a nutritionist or dietitian by combining online study with practical training.
 Most of Australia’s major cities have a university or college offering external units as part of a diploma or degree.

-Nutrition is a hands-on study area, meaning that some parts must be done on campus...
+Nutrition is a hands-on study area, meaning some parts may have to be done on campus...
 READ MORE

 Psychology is a popular study choice among students doing arts, social science and science degrees.
 Online psychology courses are widely available.